RobotsAndPencils/react-robits/README.md

 }
 ```

-_Note_: project level mixins, if they have the exact same name, will override design system level mixins.
-This is both something to be careful about and a lever you can pull to create project level customizations
+_Note: project level mixins, if they have the exact same name, will override design system level mixins.
+This is both something to be careful about and a lever you can pull to create project level customizations_

-You will also then need to make sure your project level webpack properly tranpiles the components being pulled in.
+2. You will also then need to make sure your project level webpack properly tranpiles the components being pulled in.
 Many external libraries come pre-transpiled, but for this, the approach is to defer to project level babel configurations.

 So to make sure `babel` runs against the components being imported from React Robits, you'll need to augment or add loader configurations to your webpack like either of the following: